Sahure: Mortuary temple

 Sahure's mortuary temple was extensively decorated with an estimated 10000 m2 of fine reliefs.
 This extensive decoration seems to have been completed within Sahure's lifetime.

 The walls of the entire 235 m-long causeway were also covered with polychrome bas-reliefs.
 Miroslav Bárta describes the reliefs as "the largest collection known from the third millennium BCE".

 Many surviving fragments of the reliefs which decorated the walls of the mortuary complex are of very high quality and much more elaborate than those from preceding mortuary temples.

 Several of the depictions are unique in Egyptian art.
 These include a relief showing Sahure tending a myrrh tree (Commiphora myrrha) in his palace in front of his family; a relief depicting Syrian brown bears and another showing the bringing of the pyramidion to the main pyramid and the ceremonies following the completion of the complex.
-The high craftmanship of the reliefs is here manifested by the finely rounded edges of all figures, so that they simultaneously blend in with the background and stand out clearly.
+The high craftsmanship of the reliefs is here manifested by the finely rounded edges of all figures, so that they simultaneously blend in with the background and stand out clearly.

 Reliefs are sufficiently detailed to permit the identification of the animals shown, such as hedgehogs and jerboas, and even show personified plants such as corn represented as a man with corn-ears instead of hair.